danforthcenter/UFMG-PlantCV-Workshop/README.md

 !git clone https://github.com/danforthcenter/UFMG-PlantCV-Workshop.git
 ```
 5. Run the cell either by hitting the **Play** button or by pressing *Shift + Enter*
+6. You may get a dialog box warning you that the notebook isn't authored by Google, select **Run Anyway**.
+7. You will be prompted by another dialog box asking for permission to access your Google Drive within the notebook, select **Connect to Google Drive**.
+8. You should see the contents of your Google Drive printed below.
+9. Check your Google Drive to see if you have a new directory named UFMG-PlantCV-Workshop and that all of the contents from this repo should be within.